romulofff/romulofff.github.io/index.md

 <a href="https://t.me/joguinhosgratis">Telegram Bot</a> I developed and mantain.
 There you will find the latest discounts and sales on games.
 All links are retrieved from <a href="https://reddit.com/r/gamedeals">r/gamedeals</a>.

 ### [Board Game Geek Analysis](/BoardGameGeekAnalysis/boardgames.html)
+Exploratory analysis of the Board Game Geek Community dataset.
+The main objective was to answer the following questions:
+- What are the best rated games?
+- Who are the best game designers?
+- What defines a good Board Game?
+- What is the influence of the difficulty level on the game's rating?
+- Is there an ideal number of players that influences the game's rating?

+To understand the dataset and answer these questions I did an exploratory analisys of the data, and plotted some graphics.

+Content is in PT-BR.
 ### [Mortalidade Infantil](/Visudados_projeto)
 This project was developed as the final assignment for the Data Visualization Course I took at the Federal University of Ceará.
 It presents the data obtained from DATASUS regarding child mortality in Ceará.
 The visualizations were created using JavaScript, D3 and Crossfilter.